Test-Driven Development is a Religion

 The tech pantheon

 Back in 2012, I was coding in PHP on a Windows machine.
-I was lectured by more ‘educated’ peers that I should use Linux and switch from PHP to something ‘better’.
+I was lectured by The Declining Value of a University Educationmore ‘educated’ peers that I should use Linux and switch from PHP to something ‘better’.
 My argument in response wasn’t that Windows is better than Linux (it’s not).
 It wasn’t that PHP is the best programming language either (it’s not).
 My argument was simply: it doesn’t matter.

 In most cases, it doesn’t make much of a difference which server and which programming language you use (let alone which framework).
 What matters most, I’m afraid, is how good you are at your job.

 The outcome?
-I built a fantasy sports game that gathered hundreds of thousands of users, ran it for a few years, and ultimately sold it.
+I Five Lessons I Learned Bootstrapping a Fantasy Sports Companybuilt a fantasy sports game that gathered hundreds of thousands of users, ran it for a few years, and ultimately sold it.
 My educated peers spent those years scuttling to keep up with the trends and switching from technology to technology in search of the one (they’re still looking, by the way).

 There have always been technological gods to worship.
 The current ones are just the latest incarnations.
 In five years, there will be a new god.
 Then another one.
 And another.
 In the meanwhile, denying praise to the existing deity will not be tolerated.